DanToml/conferences/talks/2018/kubecon/script.md

 ```

 ^
-The original implementation of garbage collection in Nomad would iterate over every job that needed to be garbage collected, and issued a JobDeregister request, which would take a slot in the raft log, which would need to be applied to the finite state machine.
+The original implementation of garbage collection in Nomad would iterate over every job that needed to be garbage collected, and issued a JobDeregister request, which would take a slot in the raft translaction log, which would then need to be applied to the finite state machine.
 Each of these requests would then call out to the current nomad leader, and block until the deletion had been applied.
-Which was not ideal when several hundred thousand jobs would need to be deregistered at once.
+Which was not ideal when several hundred thousand jobs would need to be deregistered at once, and when multiple nodes may be issuing the gc commands.

 ---

-## Tuning garbage collection
+# 🔄

 ^
 We initially tried reducing the cooldown for GC from the default 4 hours, down to about 30 minutes, which resulted in much more stable behaviour.
 However it wasn't quite perfect, around our peak times, scheduling would halt for a a few seconds every gc cycle, which was just slow enough to trip our pending jobs alerts.